“I got yelled at for not calling.”

 You're a teenager and you stayed out late the night before without calling your parents to tell them.
 They were angry and yelled at you.
-The next day at school, you tell your friend that you were out with:
+The next day at school, you tell your friends this.

 I got yelled at for not calling.